edgararturocastrejon/osticket-prereqs/README.md

  </p>
 <p>
-First, go to your VM and copy the Public IP address.
+1) Go to your VM and copy the Public IP address.
 When using a Mac you'll have to use Microsoft Remote Desktop to login to your virtual machine. <p> Using command and space bar search for "Microsoft Remote Desktop".
 Click add PC, then paste the Public IP address.
 Use the username and password you created to login. <p/>
 </p>
 <br />